Bioconductor/bioconductor-training/README.md

 # The Bioconductor teaching and education committee

-The Bioconductor teaching committee is a collaborative effort to consolidate Bioconductor-focused training material and establish a community of Bioconductor trainers.
+The Bioconductor teaching and education committee is a collaborative effort to consolidate Bioconductor-focused training material and establish a community of Bioconductor trainers.
 We define a curriculum and implement online lessons for beginner and more advanced R users